allAboutJS/lendsqr-fe-test/README.md

    yarn run build
    ```

-### Environment Variables

-The following environment variables are required:
-- **REACT_APP_API_URL**: Base URL for the mock API.

-Add them in an `.env` file at the root of the project.

 ## Usage

 The application supports the following flows:
 - **Login**: Secure access through a login form.
 - **Dashboard**: Overview of key data points with visual fidelity matching the Figma design.
 - **User List**: Dynamic table view of users fetched from the mock API.
-- **User Details**: Detailed view with local storage persistence for offline accessibility.
+- **User Details**: Detailed view with IndexedDB persistence for offline accessibility.

 ## Testing